 601.1 General.
-Off-site construction and manufacturing of modules, panelized systems or modular components shall be in accordance with the provisions of the applicable codes and standards adopted by the authority having jurisdiction.
+Off-site construction and manufacturing of modules, panelized systems or modular components shall be in accordance with the approved plans and provisions of the applicable codes and standards adopted by the authority having jurisdiction.
 The requirements in this section shall be in addition to the requirements of the applicable codes and standards.